 Flashing Lights Code

-In the US, flashing lights signals yielding.
-When driving in Portugal, the meaning is inverted.
-A flash from behind means “get out of my way.”
-A flash from oncoming traffic warns of hazards or police.
-A flash at an intersection asserts right of way.
-Never assume a flash means you are invited to proceed when driving in Portugal.
+A sharp flash from a car behind you means get out of my way immediately.
+A flash from oncoming traffic serves as a warning about upcoming road hazards or hidden police speed traps.
+A flash at an intersection forcefully asserts that the other driver is taking the right of way, so never assume a flash means you are being politely invited to proceed.

 Speed and Alcohol Limits